nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

    By using this computer system, you accept and agree to the NeSI Acceptable Use Policy.
    To ensure compliance with legal requirements and to maintain cyber security standards, NeSI HPC systems are subject to ongoing monitoring, activity logging and auditing.
    This monitoring and auditing service may be provided by third parties.
-   Such third parties can access information transmitted to, processed by and stored on NeSI’s HPC systems.
+   Such third parties can access information transmitted to, processed by and stored on NeSI's HPC systems.

    Documentation:
    Support: